 Blood Thinners and Alcohol

 Alcohol may interact with blood thinners by either decreasing or increasing the anticoagulation effects of the drugs.
-For example, people who drink while taking warfarin may be at risk of excessive bleeding because alcohol can enhance the anticoagulation effects of the drug.
+For example, people who drink while taking warfarin may be at risk of excessive bleeding because alcohol can enhance drug’s anticoagulation effects.

 Alternately, chronic drinkers may metabolize warfarin more quickly, causing them to need a higher dose for the same therapeutic effect.
 Either way, warfarin and alcohol are a dangerous mix.